SinTan1729/chhoto-url/README.md

 other ways modern web shows how anti-user it is.
 We all hate those, and they're not needed here.
 - Paywalls or messages begging for donations.
-If you want to support me (for whatever reason), you can message me through Github issues.
+If you want to support me (for whatever reason), you can message me through GitLab issues.

 # Screenshot
 ![Screenshot](screenshot.png)